-The purpose of this project is to provide funding to home and community-based providers to digitally transform their care delivery.
-Funding will include investments in upgrading or implementing electronic health record systems to be able to better coordinate care, access real-time information through health information exchanges, and the purchase of tools necessary for the delivery of virtual services.
+The purpose of this project is to provide funding to home and community-based services (HCBS) providers, behavioral health providers, and Case Management

+Agencies to digitally transform their care or service delivery.
+Funding will include investments in upgrading, enhancing, or implementing electronic health record (EHR) systems to be able to better coordinate care, access real-time information through health information exchanges (HIEs), and the purchase of tools necessary for the delivery of virtual services.
+These tools may include, but are not limited to, desktops, monitors, laptops, tablets, smartphones, modem/routers, and scanners.
+Ongoing internet connectivity costs are not included within the project scope.
 This project will leverage lessons and processes from the Department's Electronic Health Record incentive program and the Office of eHealth Innovation's telemedicine projects, with a focus on inclusive and equitable approaches and solutions.
 These funds will be provided through a competitive grant program that is aligned with other developing efforts, such as HB 21-1289, "Funding for Broadband Deployment."
-The two features of this project, Electronic Health Record enhancement and expanding provider's capacity to offer telehealth services, both have the potential to positively impact members either by improving access to care or improving communication.
-The scope of this project was expanded following the approval of the additional funds in March 2022.
-The project will support technology security enhancements for the County Departments of Human Services and Single-Entry Points, who make eligibility determinations.
-These new funds will focus on ensuring cybersecurity measures are in place to protect member information.
-This component of the project will be led by the Department's Health Information Office.
+The primary features of this project, Electronic Health Record enhancement and expanding provider's capacity to offer telehealth services, both have the potential to positively impact members either by improving access to care or improving communication.